 Land at the former Lyndhurst Park Hotel is allocated for a mixed-use development including tourism and residential.
-The site has potential for around 50 dwellings alongside the retention of the historic elements of the existing building.
+The site has potential for around 50 dwellings alongside the retention of the historic elements of the existing building and development could include tourism uses.
 Residential development on the site should secure the future conservation of the heritage assets on the site.
-Detailed proposals for the site that meet the following site specific requirements will be permitted:
+Detailed proposals for the site that meet the following site-specific requirements will be permitted:

 - (a) The site must be redeveloped in a comprehensive manner; - (b) The historic elements of the existing hotel building must be retained and could be used for a range of uses, including tourism and residential use.
-A detailed heritage assessment will be required to justify any proposals which harmed their retention; - (c) The design and scale of the redevelopment of the site must conserve and enhance the character of this part of the Lyndhurst Conservation Area; - (d) Redevelopment proposals must retain the important trees on the site that contribute to the open verdant setting and the site's edge-of-village location; - (e) Adequate parking provision must be made on-site; - (f) Proposals for C3 residential use must provide on-site affordable housing for local people in housing need as close to the Authority's target of 50% affordable housing as is viable.
-Viability will be demonstrated through an open book approach; - (g) All of the dwellings on site will be limited to a maximum total internal habitable floor area of 100 square metres;
+A detailed heritage assessment will be required to justify any proposals which harmed their retention; - (c) The design and scale of the redevelopment of the site must conserve or and enhance the character of this part of the Lyndhurst Conservation Area; - (d) Redevelopment proposals must retain the important trees on the site that contribute to the open verdant setting and the site's edge-of-village location; - (e) Redevelopment proposals for the site should be accompanied by a Transport Assessment, given the proximity of the site to the designated Lyndhurst Air Quality Management Area.
+Adequate parking provision must be made on-site; - (f) Proposals for C3 residential use must provide on-site affordable housing for local people in housing need as close to the Authority's target of 50% affordable housing as is viable.
+Viability will be demonstrated through an open book approach;

-- (h) Any proposals for C2 use (i.e. where no affordable housing for local people would be provided) must be accompanied by a legal agreement requiring the occupancy to be limited to those with a local connection. - (i) Development proposals must ensure future access to existing water supply infrastructure for maintenance and upsizing purposes. - Development proposals must incorporate measures to mitigate potential significant urban edge impacts on adjacent protected habitats.
+- (g) All of the dwellings on site will be limited to a maximum total internal habitable floor area of 100 square metres; - (h) Any proposals for C2 use (i.e. where no affordable housing for local people would be provided) must be accompanied by a legal agreement requiring the occupancy to be limited to those with a local connection. - (i) Development proposals must ensure future access to existing water supply infrastructure for maintenance and upsizing purposes. - (j) Development proposals must incorporate measures to mitigate potential significant urban edge impacts on adjacent protected habitats.